jvasilakes/n2c2-track1/ner/README.md

 The script also includes the prediction and evaluation steps on the development set.
 The final scores can be found at `result_org.txt` at the correponding output folders.

+Currently, the default number of epochs is 10, you can change it by modifying the `train_crosseval.sh` at the training line with an option like `--epoch 50`.

 # NER results by 5-fold cross validation
 As of 4th March
 ## Exact match